JhinBoard/jhintext/docs/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The AFFiNE team thanks you :sparkles:.
+Congratulations :tada::tada: The Jhin team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on our GitHub.

-Now that you are part of the AFFiNE community, see how else you can join and help over at [Gitbook](https://docs.affine.pro/affine/)
+Now that you are part of the Jhin community, see how else you can join and help over at [Gitbook](https://docs.affine.pro/affine/)